 Part Numbers: GH21110, GH21111, GH21112, GH21113, GH21116, GH21117, GH21118, GH21119, and GH21132 Timing Belt Kits (Enhanced and Enhanced +)

 "My water pump is bad.
 I just installed your timing belt kit and now I have a coolant leak.
 What are you going to do for me?"

 Group 1 - Begin your coolant leak diagnoses.

 1. Remove your Audi Vw splash pan from the bottom of your car.

-2. Confirm what location the coolant leak is coming from e.g. front, middle, back of engine.
+2. Confirm what location the coolant leak is coming from e.g. front, middle, or back of the engine.

 3. If it is NOT dripping down from the front of the engine or the front of the engine oil pan it is NOT the water pump.
 Check for coolant hose leaks behind the engine or below the coolant fill tank (a.k.a. expansion tank) etc.

 Group 2 - If there is leakage coming from these front areas, continue with the next inspection group.

 1. Run the engine and bring it to operating temperature.
 Answer these questions as you observe the engine running: